iconify/documentation/documents/pages/sources/bundles/json-tools.md

 ## Wrap in a callback {#callback}

-This step is different for different Iconify implementations.
+This step is different for different Iconify icon components.
 See [icon bundles tutorial](./index.md#callbacks) for details.

 Also check out [code examples](./examples/index.md) for full examples.